 If you think you have been exposed to asbestos in the workplace, contact an experienced New York asbestos lawyer as soon as possible to go over your rights and entitlement to compensation.

 The US Occupational Safety & Health Administration (OSHA) regulates the actions and preventative measures employers should take regarding asbestos.
+OSHA has established specific standards to protect workers from asbestos exposure in various high-risk workplaces.
 In general, OSHA says that employers should provide protections such as:

 Employers are required to provide safe working environments for employees, including limiting their exposure to dangerous materials like asbestos.
 When employers fail to follow OSHA safety protocols, workers exposed to asbestos may be able to file a legal claim against them.